 What Are the Different Types of Anxiety?

-There are a wide range of anxiety disorders that encompass a multitude of afflictions, and each specific diagnosis does carry unique characteristics.
+There is a wide range of anxiety disorders that encompass a multitude of afflictions, and each specific diagnosis does carry unique characteristics.
 While these anxiety disorders are relative in that they all have similar impacts, or are categorized the same way, they are still each unique in their own right.
 Let's take a look at the different types of anxiety.

 Anxiety is something that anyone can experience at some point in life.
 However, when anxiety is persistent, it is then considered to be a disorder.
 The following disorders are serious mental illnesses related to anxiety.

 A person with generalized anxiety disorder develops excessive worry and tension for no reason at all.
 Typically, there is no real trigger that causes an anxiety episode, but rather, the person suffers from a near-constant fear or unease about most things.

 Imagine suddenly having a striking fear or anxiety that occurs at any time.
 Panic disorder (PD) has no warning signs for an episode and is often accompanied by a sense of choking or what is often described as a heart attack.
 While an actual heart attack does not usually occur, the strength of the affliction can feel quite real.